 Soil Salinity Management: The Aftermath of Hurricane Dorian

-With the aftermath of Hurricane Dorian also comes the issue of managing the damage the storm left behind.
+With the aftermath of Hurricane Dorian also comes the issue of managing the damage the storm left behind, so is important to learn How to prepare your house for a hurricane since this could be dangerous for you and your family.
 This doesn’t just include fallen trees, electrical issues, and closed roads.
 For turfgrass managers or farmers, this could mean an increase of salt content in the soil for crops, golf courses, or sports fields.
 This week on Get Amped Up, we discuss what soil salinity is, how storms and hurricane effects soil salinity in coastal agricultural, sports, and golf fields, and how to resolve soil salinity issues with Amp Agronomy’s product, Salt Remedy™️.
 Scroll down to the bottom to get a full program outline for hurricane damage.

 First off, what is soil salinity?
 What does it mean?
 Soil salinity is a term that describes the salt content within the soil.
 Salt is a naturally occurring mineral in soil and water that affects the growth and vitality of plants.
 Salinization, the buildup of salts, is usually caused by mineral weathering or by the gradual withdrawal of the ocean.
 Soil salinity can be altered by human influence or environmental causes.
 If soil salinity becomes too high, the soil becomes sodic, and can present many difficulties for growing turf and crops.
 Salt in soils decreases the amount of water a plant can absorb, as well as destroy soil structure so that other important nutrients cannot reach the root zone.
 This can be detrimental to crop production rates and the vitality of turf’s physical appearance.